mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Disk Utility Repairs and Tricks from the Terminal.md

 ***

-*Mac OS X - Disk Utility Repairs and Tricks from the Terminal (c) by Jack Szwergold*

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*Mac OS X - Disk Utility Repairs and Tricks from the Terminal (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>